 - Actual Costs: Actual costs are defined as the total costs actually incurred and recorded in accomplishing work performed during a given time period for a scheduled activity or work breakdown structure component (also referred to as the actual cost of work performed [ACWP]).
 Simply put, the ACWP is the money spent on the project.

 - Earned Value: Earned value is the value of work performed expressed in terms of the approved budget assigned to that work for a scheduled activity or work breakdown structure component (also referred to as the budget cost of work performed [BCWP]).
 The BCWP is the focal point when using the earned value management technique.

 What's one of the most important ways to determine earned value on your project?
 I firmly believe that a good project manager practices the idea of MBWA, or management by walking around.
 As I travel and visit clients, I'm noticing a trend of "I'm the project manager, you report to me."
 This is a scary trend, as it allows project team members to report to the project manager only what they think the project manager wants to hear.
 MBWA may not always be a practical solution, especially on large or dispersed projects.
 But implementing it whenever possible could help you improve your overall performance.

 About the Author:

-Chance Reichel, PMP®, PRINCE2®, a lead trainer and Consultant with Corporate Education Group, has over twenty-five years of expansive project management experience, most notably for large consulting firms specializing in project management field operations.
-A well-recognized subject matter expert in his field, Chances' clients are extremely diverse, ranging from Fortune 500 companies, branches of the U.S. Government, and space and defense technology service companies.
-Additionally, Chance has provided his project management expertise overseas to Korea Electric Power Corporation (KEPCO) and served in The US Navy.
+Chance Reichel, PMP<, PRINCE2®, a lead trainer and consultant with Corporate Education Group, has over 25 years of expansive project management experience, most notably for large consulting firms specializing in project management field operations.
+A well-recognized subject matter expert in his field, Chance's clients are extremely diverse, ranging from Fortune 500 companies, branches of the US Government, and space and defense technology service companies.
+Additionally, Chance has provided his project management expertise overseas to Korea Electric Power Corporation (KEPCO) and served in the US Navy.